Hotels near Athens Central Station

 Frequently asked questions

-Where is Athens Central Station located?
+How far is Athens Central Station from the city center?